suutari-ai/shuup/doc/ref/units.rst

 ======================

-Commonly web shops sell products which are prepackaged units and their quantities is measured in pieces.
+Commonly web shops sell products which are prepackaged units and their quantities are measured in pieces.
 However it is sometimes needed to be able to sell products in non-integral quantities, like kilograms or ounces.
-This is where the unit system of Shuup is useful.
+In Shuup, this can be handled with sales units and display units.

-Each product has a sales unit which determines how quantities of the product are represented and if non-integral quantities are allowed.
+Each product in Shuup has a sales unit which determines how quantities of the product are represented and if non-integral quantities are allowed.
 However it is possible that the sales unit has an attached display unit which overrides the representation part.
 This allows, for example, the internal quantities to be stored in kilograms but be displayed as grams to the customer.

 ``Product.sales_unit``
     Sales unit of a `~shuup.core.models.Product`.
 Usually a `~shuup.core.models.SalesUnit` object, but can also be ``None``.
-    Thin is the internal unit which is used to *store* the quantities, like quantities in the order lines or stock amounts.
+    This is the internal unit which is used to *store* the quantities, like quantities in the order lines or stock amounts.
 Quantities shown to the customer should not use the sales unit, but rather a *display unit*, see ShopProduct.display_unit_ and or